 Reducing greenhouse gas emissions

-The most cost-effective method of reducing greenhouse gas (GHG) emissions is to save energy.
-According to the Sustainable Development Scenario of the International Energy Agency (EIA, 2019, World Energy Outlook), energy efficiency could contribute to reduce energy related CO2 emissions by 37%.
-An ongoing focus of the oil and gas industry on energy efficiency has resulted in improvements and technological innovations in finding and producing oil and gas, with attendant energy savings.
+The most cost-effective way to reduce greenhouse gas (GHG) emissions is to save energy.
+According to the Sustainable Development Scenario of the International Energy Agency (IEA, 2019, World Energy Outlook), energy efficiency could contribute to reducing energy related CO2 emissions by 37%.
+An ongoing focus of the oil and gas industry on energy efficiency has resulted in improvements and technological innovations in finding and producing oil and gas, resulting in energy savings.